wschpero/wschpero.github.io/README.md

 wschpero.github.io
 ========

-Code for williamschpero.com.
+Code for [williamschpero.com](http://williamschpero.com).
 This website is:

 * Based on the web design of [Jonathan McGlone](https://github.com/jmcglone/jmcglone.github.io).
 * Licensed under a [Creative Commons Attribution 3.0 Unported License](http://creativecommons.org/licenses/by/3.0/deed.en_US).
 * Built with [Bootstrap 3.0](http://getbootstrap.com).
 * Powered by [Jekyll](http://jekyllrb.com).

-Be sure to change the Google Analytics key and site URL in `_includes/analytics.html` if you fork this code for your website.
+Be sure to change the Google Analytics key and site URL in `_includes/analytics.html` if you fork or otherwise use this code for your website.

 ```html
 <script>